Italic 2.0 Contemporary type design in Italy

 Exhibitions & Publications + Featured + Research

-In 2007 I was part of Italic 2.0, the project documenting the state of the art of type design in Italy.
+In 2007 I was part of Italic 2.0, an independent research project documenting the state of the art of type design in Italy.
 The results became a blog, no longer on-line, and a book.

-Italic 2.0 presents the latest developments in Italian typographic production, which has experienced a true blossoming in the past five years, thanks to the contribution of a younger generation of type designers.
-The publication is organized around a series of themes: research and experimentation, education, recovery of historical models, custom fonts, and independent projects.
+Italic 2.0 presented the latest developments in Italian typographic production, which has experienced a true blossoming in the five years prior to the publication, thanks to the contribution of a younger generation of type designers.
+The book is organized around a series of themes: research and experimentation, education, recovery of historical models, custom fonts, and independent projects.

 A maps section illustrates the educational and professional paths of all the designers mentioned, including their mutual connections.